ctrl-alt-del/devenv/language/php/php.md

 ==================

 # API stub using plain PHP files
-I thought about creatig a quick and easy way to `fake` a rest API style stub using plain php files so that I can easily perform some testing on a vanilla LAMP stack virtual machine's `/var/www/html` folder.
+I thought about creating a quick and easy way to `fake` a rest API style stub using plain php files so that I can easily perform some testing on a vanilla LAMP stack virtual machine's `/var/www/html` folder.

 There are some tasks needed to be done to get this idea working:
 * [Recognize HTTP request type](#recognize-http-request-type)